-1. Engage users with the their physical surrounding environment.
+- 1. Engage users with their surrounding physical environment.

 Users fire up the Flur application and first see a map of their current city.
-Overlaid on the map they see a series of icons, each of which is an individual Flur.
-A Flur is a geocache of photos, submitted by all application users who have visited that Flur.
-You can view all the photos at a Flur, and submit your own one, once you're within 50 feet of the Flur.
+Overlaid on the map, they see a series of icons, each of which is an individual Flur.
+A Flur is a geocache of photos submitted by all application users who have visited that Flur.
+You can view all the photos at a Flur, and submit your own photo once you're within 50 feet of the Flur.

 Each Flur additionally has a prompt associated with it.
 For example, the first Flur ever created prompted users to take a picture of themselves and a stranger.
-This gave each Flur a unique identity, and further created a bond between all contributers to the Flur.
+This gave each Flur a unique identity and further created a bond between all contributors to the Flur.

 You could also see a history of all the Flurs you created and contributed to.

 We built the application with the following technologies:

 - 2. Parse for our backend storage and geocache processing.

 Using Parse made it super easy to store geo data and process it, such as finding a set of nodes closest to a geo point.
 We spent most of our time working on features and building our MVP instead of grappling with technical challenges in the geo space.
 Although Parse is limiting by nature, it was a great fit for what we wanted to do.